glowcappin/ResTool/README.md

 # Will I get banned?
 Absolutely not!
 Resolution can be defined by anyone, and is not a cheat.
 This tool simply edits your Fortnite config files (which you can do yourself by going to "%LocalAppData%\FortniteGame\Saved\Config\GameUserSettings.ini")

 This tool uses all local environments to find your Fortnite config files, there is no memory editing involved and no chance of being banned.

-Please use tools with discretion, as you may be installing a virus, or cheat, without even knowing.
+Please use tools third-party with discretion, as you may be installing a virus, or cheat, without even knowing.